sktime/sktime/GOVERNANCE.rst

    changes.
 -  Votes are casts as comments: +1 (approval) or -1 (rejection).

-For all types of changes, except appointments, votes take place on public issue or pull request.
+For all types of changes, except appointments, votes take place on the related public issue or pull request.
 The winning condition is a 2/3 majority of the votes casts by core developers including CC members.
 If the proposed change cannot gather a 2/3 majority of the votes cast by core developers, the decision is escalated to the :ref:`stage-3`.

-For appointments, votes take place in private communiation channels and are anonymous.
+For appointments, votes take place in private communication channels and are anonymous.
 The winning conditions vary depending on the role as described in :ref:`roles` above.
 Appointment decisions are not escalated to the CC.
 If a nomination cannot gather sufficient support, the nomination is